m-rosinsky/WebWasp/docs/source/index.rst

   > console session new "my_session"
   [🐝] Created and switched to new session: 'my_session'

-Running ``list`` again, we can see our session has been creative, and is now active:
+Running ``list`` again, we can see our session has been created, and is now active:

 .. code-block::